 We are reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.
 Read More...

 The Orbea Orca M30 is a stupendous bike.
-It’s a high-end of the mid-range and our impressions are overall very positive.
+It’s at the top end of the mid-range and our impressions are overall more than positive.

 The Orbea Orca M30 2018 has arrived with a brand-new frame, so the new version is even slimmer and more aggressive than the previous one.
 The Basque company is not messing around because of the collaboration they have established with the pro team Cofidis.

 The old carbon frame has been trimmed down to get a new light, responsive, and lively basis for this great bike.

 The Orbea Orca M30 is a serious and an incredibly fast road bike that is intended for cycling enthusiasts who want to improve their personal records and build their fitness up to a completely new level.
 The Orca M30 has many positive sides but some downsides you should consider as well.
 So, keep reading to find out more!